yamaz420/ProjektMaj2021/README.md

 This program is structured after Model-View-Controller, where View here is HTML(frontend)

-OBS: branch named "InteMaster" is, contrary to its name, the main branch.
+OBS: branch named "InteMaster" is, contrary to its name, the main branch i've worked in (commits).

 Deploy the App locally: